SatyajeetGhosh/E-Learning-Platform/README.md

 <li>Contact</li>
 </ul>

-<p>The website has a simple UI so that anyone can use it and it is fully responsive and can be viewed with ease accross all screen sizes.</p>
+<p>The website has a simple UI so that anyone can use it.
+It is fully responsive and can be viewed with ease accross all screen sizes.</p>

 <p>Tech stack Used: HTML, CSS, Javascript and Swiper Js</p>
 <p><a href="https://satyajeetghosh.github.io/E-Learning-Platform/" target="_blank">Click here</a> for a quick preview or go to https://satyajeetghosh.github.io/E-Learning-Platform/ </p>